Where to start?

 Join AMES faculty and other AMES students for speakers, cultural programming, and intellectually engaged conversations.
 We sponsor and co-sponsor events for the whole campus, including Diwali celebrations in the Fall, Lunar New Year in the winter, and Holi in the spring.
 We invite speakers through the James P. Storer Fund to enrich the whole campus.

-The Asian and Middle East Studies program encourages study abroad and endorses a variety of programs in Asia and the Middle East.
+The Department of Asian and Middle East Studies encourages study abroad and endorses a variety of programs in Asia and the Middle East.
 You will have a chance in our classes prepare for your Study Abroad program before you go and to incorporate your experiences when you return.

 See the Kenyon Career Network for internships and externships in Asia and the Middle East.
 Also consider applying for a Fulbright, a Critical Language Fellowship, a Luce Scholarship, the JET program teaching English in Japan, or the Schwarzman scholarship to study business in China.